Salida Creative District:

 - With the Salida Creative District nestled in the heart of the vibrant and historic downtown, there is much to do while you are here during the Summit.

-- Browse the numerous art galleries and studios along F Street, Salida’s main thoroughfare
+- Browse the numerous art galleries and studios in downtown Salida’s historic district

 - Catch a film or hear music at the SteamPlant Theater, the multi-use venue along the bank of the Arkansas River

 - Take a historic or ghost tour of downtown Salida with a local resident and historian from Salida Walking Tours

 - Capture the spirit of days gone by with the demonstration and purchase of your tintype portrait from Tim Brown Photography

 - Enjoy a brew in hand on the outdoor patio and the sounds of local bands at Soulcraft Brewery

 - Pedal your way through the historic district and along the banks of the Arkansas River with tours offered by Absolute Bikes